Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 In this article 📝

-- How much weight do you gain in second trimester?
+- How much weight gain is normal 2nd trimester?

 - Which fetal development occurs during the second trimester?